NFL, union approve virtual offseason workout program - WHIZ News

-The NFL and its players union have agreed to conduct “virtual” offseason workout programs until every team is permitted to open its facilities.
+The NFL and its players union have agreed to conduct “virtual” offseason workout programs due to the COVID-19 pandemic until every team is permitted to open its facilities.

+League executive Troy Vincent said it’s imperative to be “reasonable and responsible in the current environment.”

-The three-week virtual offseason starts on April 20 and runs through May 15.
-Teams with a new head coach have the option to also hold a fourth week for a voluntary veterans minicamp.
+The three-week, virtual offseason starts on April 20 for teams with new head coaches and April 27 for the others.
+It runs through May 15.
+Teams with a new head coach have the option to go four weeks.

 A team can’t begin its virtual program after April 27.
 Teams also can’t save their virtual weeks for use after facilities open and players return to the field.